Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

-The more striking feature appears in the dependence of HA mode [Fig.~\ref{Fig:NRP_modes_diff}(b)], where $\delta{f(|k_x|)}$ exhibits a sign change from negative to positive with increasing $|k_x|$ for all values of $B_{\mathrm{ext}}$.
+The more striking feature appears for the HA mode [Fig.~\ref{Fig:NRP_modes_diff}(b)], where $\delta{f(|k_x|)}$ exhibits a sign change from negative to positive with increasing $|k_x|$ for all values of $B_{\mathrm{ext}}$.
 This reversal consistently occurs near $k_x\approx17$ rad/\textmu m.
 On the negative side, $\delta{f}$ reaches $-0.9$~GHz for 0.5~T, while on the positive side it approaches 0.8~GHz at higher fields.
-The distinct behavior of $\delta f$ in dependence on $|k_x|$ for $B_\text{ext}=0.5$~T, as compared to higher fields, is also reflected in the change in the wave profile.
+The distinct behavior of $\delta f$ in dependence on $|k_x|$ for $B_\text{ext}=0.5$~T, as compared to high fields, is also reflected in the change in the SW profile.
 At large magnetic fields, the maximum of the amplitude is in the central part; at 0.5~T, however, it is redistributed to the edges of the CS.
-By contrast, for the HF mode [Fig.~\ref{Fig:NRP_modes_diff}(c)], $\delta f(|k_x|)$ remains negative across the entire range of $k_x$ and field strengths considered.
+For the HF mode [Fig.~\ref{Fig:NRP_modes_diff}(c)], $\delta f(|k_x|)$ remains negative across the entire range of $k_x$ and field strengths considered.
 At higher fields, the dependence is monotonic, with nonreciprocity increasing in magnitude with $k_x$.
 At low fields ($B_{\mathrm{ext}}$ = 0.5~T), however, the behavior becomes nonmonotonic, with the maximum nonreciprocity ($-1.9$~GHz) occurring at $k_x=20$~rad/\textmu m.

 The results reveal three key features: (a) the sign of the nonreciprocity is mode profile depended; and the sign of the nonreciprocity can change with (b) increasing wavenumber, as demonstrated for the HA mode and (c) with the change of the magnitude of the magnetic field, as shown for LF mode.

-We next deepen our analysis of non-reciprocity by studying how the geometry of the CS cross-section influences it.
+We next deepen our analysis by studying how the geometry of the CS cross-section influences non-reciprocity.
 Since the CS is defined as the set difference of two ellipses (Fig.~\ref{Fig:structure}), systematic variation of the parameters \( a_2 \) and \( b_1 \) allows us to probe the influence of the curvature of the lower and upper surfaces of the nanowire on the nonreciprocal properties of the SW modes.